Nasrin-Sohrabi/Nasrin-Sohrabi.github.io/_pages/about.md

 I am currently a Lecturer (Assistant Professor) at Deakin University, School of Information Technologies, Burwood, Melbourne, Australia.
 I completed my Ph.D. in Computer Science at RMIT University under the guidance/supervision of Professor Zahir Tari.
 Prior to that, I earned a Bachelor's degree in Computer Engineering (Software) and an Honours degree in Computer Science.

 I am always on the lookout for graduate and undergraduate students who possess a strong background in system security and performance/scalability.
-If you're passionate about system research, feel free to reach out to me via, <a href="nasrin.sohrabi@deakin.edu.au">email me</a>.
+If you're passionate about system research, feel free to email me your CV.

 My Research Interest
 ======